KameshSingh116/Mr_Port_Warden/README.md

 Stop the server: Once the scan is complete, press Ctrl + C in the terminal to stop the HTTP server.
 The next time you run the scanner, that port will appear as closed.

 This method provides a reliable and simple way to confirm your scanner is working correctly.

+## This is note 1 for this projects , next  versions will be coming....